Note: The information below is from May 2017 but has been preserved on our website as it may contain helpful historical information.

-The latest information related to CMS Student Assignment Review and potential impacts to Torrence Creek and our Middle and High School Feeder Patterns.
+The latest information related to CMS Student Assignment Review and potential impacts to Torrence Creek and our Middle and High School Feeder Patterns, as of May 2017.

 Disclaimer These notes were taken by a CMS parent and are NOT the official CMS record of the meeting.
 To view the online broadcast of the meeting, please click on the link below.